RIDDLE: Russian trade with China as a Matryoshka doll

 What does Russia sell to China?

-We will again draw on the official data sourced from the General Administration of Customs of the People’s Republic of China for January-August 2023 (in US dollars) and analyze the main items of Russian exports to China.
+We will again draw on the official data sourced from the GAC of the People’s Republic of China for January-August 2023 (in US dollars) and analyse the main items of Russian exports to China.
 The situation here is much more straightforward than when we looked at Russian imports from China.

 Let’s study the largest section by value:

-Thus, 78% of Russian exports to China are coal, oil and oil products, hydrocarbons and electricity.
+Thus 78% of Russian exports to China are coal, oil and oil products, hydrocarbons and electricity.
 It seems like we could have ended our analysis right here.

 The value of the next category of goods is 14 times lower and it covers metals exports:

-Taking into account supplies of minerals, timber, fertilizers and metals, the anxieties that Russia could become a «raw-material appendage or a raw material colony of China seem more justified since 92% of Russia’s exports do go to China.
+Taking into account supplies of minerals, timber, fertilisers and metals, the anxieties that Russia could become a "raw-material appendage or a raw material colony of China seem more justified, since 92% of Russia’s exports do go to China.
 The supply of energy or timber is not in itself a bad thing, as every country has the right to use its trade advantages.
-The problem, however, is that the share of energy resources going to China is so large in the overall structure of Russian export that any change in demand from China could have serious economic consequences for Russia.
+The problem, however, is that the share of energy resources going to China is so large in the overall structure of Russian export that any change in demand from China could have serious economic consequences for Russia."

 Russia is also trying to boost its food supplies, but in absolute terms they do look modest, although there is certainly growth there.
 Leading the way are vegetable oils (especially sunflower oil), fish and seafood.
 The growth in supplies is due to simplified logistics (by sea), increased sales in China as a result of China’s sanctions against Japan, and the high cost of selling fish in China.